isomerpages/moe-manjusrisec/_students-and-parents/Counselling Services.md

 “Counselling sometimes can be scary for me because I'm afraid of being judged after sharing my thoughts and feelings.
 However, after each session, I find counselling to be beneficial”

 “I learned how to schedule my plans and change my attitudes.
-Can easily speak to the counsellor about heart problems, at least we don't need to keep our problems in our hearts.
+Can easily speak to the&nbsp;counsellor about heart problems, at least we don't need to keep our problems in our hearts.
 Sharing our thoughts and ideas are ok and good”

 **Recommended Books**